Vonage-Community/blog-mcp_tooling-n8n_whatsapp_receptionist/README.md

 1. In the Vonage dashboard, create a new **Application** (or reuse an existing one):
    - Enable **Messages**.
    - Enable **Voice**.
-   - For Messages webhooks, set temporary placeholders for now (you’ll replace inbound later).
+   - For Messages webhooks, set temporary https placeholders for now (you’ll replace inbound later).
 2. Link your **WhatsApp Business Account (WABA)** to this application.
 3. Note down:
    - **API key** and **API secret**